-- 3.6 The aforementioned procedures and principles shall be incorporated while formulating and issuing special RTPP Rules on procurement of PPP projects; and while developing both model and specific concession agreements for notification and publication under the RTPP Act.
-Where MCAs have been notified/ published by the Government of India or any of its departments/ agencies for specific purposes; the same shall be enabled under the RTPP Act for use by administrative departments for the purposes of drafting SCAs as may be necessary, or for using such MCAs mutatis mutandis. - 3.7 Other steps similar to those outlined in paragraphs 2.15 to 2.17 above.
+- 3.7 The aforementioned procedures and principles shall be incorporated while formulating and issuing special RTPP Rules on procurement of PPP projects; and while developing both model and specific concession agreements for notification and publication under the RTPP Act.
+Where MCAs have been notified/ published by the Government of India or any of its departments/ agencies for specific purposes; the same shall be enabled under the RTPP Act for use by administrative departments for the purposes of drafting SCAs as may be necessary. - 3.8 Other steps to be taken for implementation are similar to those outlined in paragraphs 2.16 to 2.19 above.